 Dr. Flum is also committed to training the next generation of researchers.
 He has chaired the thesis committees of many PhD and MPH students in the UW School of Public Health, Department of Health Services.
-Additionally, he serves as Program Director for the Ruth L. Kirschstein National Research Service Award Gastrointestinal Surgery Outcomes Research Fellowship, a post-doctoral training program funded now for over a decade through the NIDDK.
+Additionally, he serves as Program Director for the Ruth L. Kirschstein National Research Service Award Gastrointestinal Surgery Outcomes Research Fellowship, a post-doctoral training program funded now for 15 years through the NIDDK.
 In this capacity he has had the honor of serving as a mentor to over 50 residents trainees and faculty and these individuals have gone on to academic careers across the country.